Devlin-Moyer/macaw/README.md

   Arguments:

-  - `given_model`: the Cobrapy Model object containing the GSMM to be tested
+  - `given_model`: the Cobrapy Model object containing the GSMM to be tested.
-  - `dead_end_results`: (optional) the Pandas DataFrame returned by `dead_end_test` on `given_model`.
+  - `dead_end_results`: (optional) the `Pandas.DataFrame` returned by `dead_end_test` on `given_model`.
 Will not verify that the DataFrame contains results from running `dead_end_test` on `given_model`, so providing results from other GSMMs may produce unusual errors.
 If not provided, will run the dead-end test automatically before beginning the dilution test.
   - `media_mets`: (optional) list of IDs of metabolites in `given_model` that you want to allow uptake of through exchange reactions.
 If empty, will not alter bounds on exchange reactions.
 Otherwise, will set the lower bounds on all exchange reactions except those involving metabolites in `media_mets` to 0 to prevent their uptake.
 This can significantly increase the number of reactions flagged by the dilution test if there are exchange reactions for metabolites that the cell being modeled should be capable of producing on its own and is unlikely to encounter in its surroundings.
 Consider using the list of ingredients in a defined culture medium for the cell(s) the GSMM represents, if one exists.
   - `zero_thresh`: (optional) how close to zero is close enough to consider a reaction incapable of sustaining flux?
 10^-8 by default.
   - `timeout`: (optional) sometimes, Cobrapy/the underlying linear programming optimizer will hang when optimizing models with dilution constraints.
 How long should the script wait on results for a single metabolite before giving up and starting over?
 Keep in mind that it takes much longer to test every single reaction that e.g. water or ATP participates in than most other metabolites in most GSMMs.
 1800 seconds (30 minutes) by default.
   - `max_attempts`: (optional) if it takes longer than `timeout` to test a single metabolite, how many total times should that metabolite be tested before giving up and assuming that it is probably dilution-blocked?
 3 by default.
   - `use_names`: (optional) whether or not to use the "name" attributes of the metabolites in `model` in the reaction equation column in the output DataFrame instead of the metabolite IDs.
 False by default.
-  - `add_suffixes`: (optional) whether or not to add suffixes indicating which compartment each metabolite is in to the names or IDs of metabolites in the reaction equation column in the output DataFrame.
+  - `add_suffixes`: (optional) whether or not to add suffixes indicating which compartment each metabolite is in to the names or IDs of metabolites in the reaction equation column in the output.
+Setting `add_suffixes` to True and `use_names` to False is generally not recommended, as most GSMMs with multiple compartments already encode the compartment each metabolite is in in the metabolite's ID.
 False by default.
-Setting `add_suffixes` to True and `use_names` to False is generally not recommended, as most GSMMs with multiple compartments already encode the compartment each metabolite is in in the metabolite's ID
   - `verbose`: (optional) controls how many messages are printed when the test runs.
 Set to 0 to print no messages.
 1 by default.

-  Returns an edge list defining a network that connects each dilution-blocked metabolite to all the reactions its dilution constraint blocks and a Pandas DataFrame with one row for each reaction in the given GSMM, columns for the IDs and equations of each reaction, and the result of the dilution test:
+  Returns an edge list defining a network that connects each dilution-blocked metabolite to all the reactions its dilution constraint blocks and a `Pandas.DataFrame` with one row for each reaction in the given GSMM, columns for the IDs and equations of each reaction, and the result of the dilution test:

-  - "ok" if the reaction was always capable of non-zero fluxes when any individual metabolite's dilution constraint was imposed on the model
+  - "ok" if the reaction was always capable of non-zero fluxes when any individual metabolite's dilution constraint was imposed on the model.
-  - "always blocked" if the reaction was incapable of non-zero fluxes regardless of whether or not any dilution constraints were imposed on the model
+  - "always blocked" if the reaction was incapable of non-zero fluxes regardless of whether or not any dilution constraints were imposed on the model.
-  - "blocked by dilution" if the reaction was capable of non-zero fluxes when no dilution constraints were imposed on the model but became incapable of non-zero fluxes when one or more metabolites' dilution constraints were imposed
+  - "blocked by dilution" if the reaction was capable of non-zero fluxes when no dilution constraints were imposed on the model but became incapable of non-zero fluxes when one or more metabolites' dilution constraints were imposed.
   - "unblocked by dilution" if the reaction was only capable of non-zero fluxes when at least one metabolite's dilution constraint was imposed on the model.
 This is rare, and ideally all such reactions would be flagged by the dead-end test and blocked in the pre-processing step of the dilution test where it sets both bounds of all reactions flagged by the dead-end test to 0.

 </details>